CSA - Sample 5 Why's for Rest Break Violation

 The motor carrier will want to find out the root cause of this Hours-of-Service Compliance BASIC violation.

 Question 1: Why did this event take place?

-Question 2: Why did the driver operate the vehicle beyond 8 hours without taking the break?
+Question 2: Why did the driver operate the vehicle beyond 8 hours without a 30-minute interruption?

-Answer: She was running behind due to traffic congestion associated with road construction in her 7th to 8th hour of on-duty time.
+Answer: She was running behind due to traffic congestion associated with road construction in her 7th to 8th hour of driving time.